 Embrace Rwanda looks to promote long-term development, not a “quick fix”.
 The communities in Rwanda are anxious to promote self-reliance, so donations to Embrace Rwanda increasingly go to provide funds for micro-loans to start new businesses.

-Larger Associations have started to grow mushrooms and will be adding the production of chickens and rabbits.
+Larger Associations have started to grow mushrooms and have added the production of chickens and rabbits.

 This ties in well with a strategy that the Diocese has adopted to increase the self reliance of individuals and collectively as members of the parishes.